-In his engagements with the ICC, Mr. Belal has been a constant voice and activist for the cause of victims.
+In his engagements with the Court, Mr. Belal has been a constant voice and activist for the cause of victims.
 Perhaps this was the reason why the Bureau appointed him as "Facilitator for the Trust Fund of Victims" for the term 2015-2016.
-Ambassador Belal was also a member of the panel of Ambassadors, appointed by the President of ASP for nomination of Head of IOM at the ICC in the recent past.
+Ambassador Belal was also a member, of panels of Ambassadors, appointed by the President of the Assembly of States Parties for nomination of Head of Independent Oversight Mechanism at the Court in the recent past.

-While working with TFV, Mr. Belal had been a constant promoter of innovative outreach for fund raising and has since been pursuing TFV to appoint at least one professional fund raising expert at the TFV.
-Mr. Belal has been a constant catalyst to TFV for fund raising, even after the completion of his tenure as Facilitator for the TFV.
-He made innumerable suggestions to the TFV.
+While working with the Trust Fund for Victims, Mr. Belal had been a constant promoter of innovative outreach for fund raising and has since been pursuing TFV bring much needed dynamism for fund rising in both public and private spheres.
 Mr. Belal is a believer in sincere outreach no matter how odd it may initially seem.
-Given his years of experiences in Washington DC, as Deputy Ambassador of Bangladesh Embassy in the USA, Mr. Belal is not only conversant with the fund-raising culture in the USA, also remained in contact with a good number of fund raising experts there.
-It is expected that Mr. Belal will be hugely helpful in complementing TFV's fund raising drive in the future.
+Given his years of experiences in Washington DC, as Deputy Ambassador of the Bangladesh Embassy in the United States of America, Mr. Belal is not only conversant with the fund-raising culture in the United States, but also remained in contact with a good number of fund raising experts there.
+It is expected that Mr. Belal will be hugely helpful in complementing the Trust Fund for Victims' fund raising drive in the future.

-Mr. Belal's conviction in the well being of victims is more than personal.
+Mr. Belal's conviction in the wellbeing of victims is more than personal.
 Given his upbringing, in the early years of Bangladesh's independence, after a bloody war and genocide, Ambassador Belal took upon himself the cause of coming to the aid of victims.
-It is because of this belief and spirit of making a difference, Mr. Belal has represented Bangladesh to all the Sessions of the Assembly of State Parties (ASP) of the ICC from 2015 to 2017.
-He has been a voice for geographical and gender balance in the ICC and beyond.
-It is during his tenure, Bangladesh was elected during ASP 2017 as a member of the Bureau, for the first time ever.
+It is because of this belief and spirit of making a difference, Mr. Belal has represented Bangladesh to all the sessions of the Assembly of State Parties to the Rome Statute from 2015 to 2020.
+He has been a voice for geographical and gender balance in the Court and beyond.
+It was during his tenure that Bangladesh was elected during the eighteenth session of the Assembly, in 2017, as a member of the Bureau, for the first time ever.

-Before coming over to The Hague, Mr. Belal worked as Director General in the Ministry of Foreign Affairs of Bangladesh with jurisdiction over East Asia and the Pacific.
-During his tenure as Director General, Mr. Belal was instrumental in spearheading Bangladesh's relations with a good number of countries like Australia, New Zealand, People's Republic of China, Republic of Korea, Democratic Republic of Korea, Japan and a number of Pacific Island countries.
+Before coming to The Hague, Mr. Belal worked as Director General in the Ministry of Foreign Affairs of Bangladesh with jurisdiction over East Asia and the Pacific.
+During his tenure as Director General, Mr. Belal was instrumental in spearheading Bangladesh's relations with a good number of countries like Australia, New Zealand, People's Republic of China, Republic of Korea, Democratic Republic of Korea, Japan, and a number of Pacific Island countries.
 At the same time, Mr. Belal also acted as focal point for the government of Bangladesh for a number of international and regional organizations.
 During this time, Mr. Belal also led his country's delegation in a number of international and regional organizations.